Bitcoin-com/cashaccounts/README.md

 ## Usage

-The library will default to using the api.cashaccount.info lookup server, but if you run your own you can pass in the url as the first parameter.
+The library will default to using the cashaccounts.bchdata.cash lookup server, but if you run your own you can pass in the url as the first parameter.
 Note, registrations cost some satoshis to broadcast and the funds are subsidied by the node running the lookup server.
 This library contains methods for a trusted